What kit should my Cub bring?

 Food in tents can cause a dreadful mess and lots of problems.
 Squirrels especially will eat through tents/rucksacks/sleeping bags/plastic storage boxes and even training shoes to get to the food.
 Leave it in the store tent where it will be kept safe.
 This is where we will keep the cakes which we ask Cubs to bring so that we can share some goodies as dessert treats after our meals at camp.

 We also run a small tuck shop where sweets can be bought using money in the camp bank.

 What will the food be like?

 Fantastic!
 Our catering team will be brilliant.
 Unless you have an allergy or dietary requirement at least try everything.
-There will be lots of choice!
-Breakfast and evening meal are usually cooked, lunch is sandwiches etc.
+There will be lots of choices!
+Breakfast and evening meals are usually cooked, lunch is sandwiches etc.

 How cold does it get at night?